jolatechno/ipfs-mpi/README.md

 Start file n args...
 ```

-with `file` being the name of the interpreter, `n` the size the number of peer to connect to and `args` a list of argument to pass to the interpreter
+with `file` being the name of the interpreter, `n` the size the number of peers to connect to and `args` a list of argument to pass to the interpreter

 #### Add